GarlicRot/Rusher-Plugin-Bot/README.md

 The bot retrieves plugin and theme metadata from the public [RusherDevelopment registry](https://github.com/RusherDevelopment/rusherhack-plugins/blob/main/data/plugins-and-themes.yml) and formats it into clear informational responses.
-Its goal is to make discovering, comparing, and browsing RusherHacks extensions effortless without needing to search GitHub manually.
+Its goal is to make discovering, comparing, and browsing Rusherhack extensions effortless without needing to search GitHub manually.

 ## Features & Commands